emmanuelburner/DAT5902_Final_Project/README.md

 The script generates the following graphs:

 1. **Game Length Distribution**:
+   - Boxplot of game lengths.
-   - Boxplot and Empirical CDF (ECDF) of game lengths.
+   - Empirical CDF (ECDF) of game lengths

 2. **Win Comparison by Region**:
-   - Bar charts comparing the number of wins for blue and red teams across regions, with an additional chart showing the absolute difference in wins.
+   - Bar chart of total Blue side wins
+   - Bar chart of total Red side wins
+   - Bar chart of difference between Blue and Red side wins

 3. **Red vs Blue by Game Length**:
-   - A horizontal bar chart showing the number of red and blue wins grouped by game length.
+   - A horizontal bar chart (resembling a population pyramid) showing the number of red and blue wins grouped by game length.

 4. **Win Rate vs Gold Difference**:
    - A line plot comparing the win rates for blue and red teams across different gold difference bins.